 2. Which type of software is ERP?

-ERP is enterprise-level business management software that integrates all core business processes into a unified system.
+ERP is enterprise-level business management software that integrates all core business processes into a unified ERP system.
 It's a comprehensive suite of applications that handles everything from accounting and HR to inventory and customer relationships.
 Unlike standalone software that serves a single function, ERP systems provide end-to-end business process management through interconnected modules sharing a common database.

 3. What are the 3 common types of ERP?